Cyphrme/Coze/README.md

 #### Pronunciation?
 What does "Coz" mean?
 "Coz" vs "coz"?
 We say "Co-zee" like a comfy cozy couch.
 Jared suggested Coz because it's funny.
-The English word coze (pronounced "kohz") and means "a friendly talk; a chat" which is the perfect name for a messaging standard.
-We use upper case "Coz" to refer to the specification, and "coz"/"cozies" to refer to messages.
+The English word coze (pronounced "kohz") and means "a friendly talk; a chat" which is the perfect name for a messaging specification.
+Upper case "Coz" refers to the specification and lower case "coz"/"cozies" to refer to messages.
+Coz was formerly spelled "Coze", but to avoid conflict with a large corporation's AI chat bot, Coze was respelled to Coz.

 ### What is Coz useful for?
 Coz's applications are endless as Coz is useful for anything needing cryptographic signing.
-Coz is deployed in various applications such as user authentication (user login), authorization, product tracking, user comments, user votes, chain of custody, Internet of things (IoT), sessions, and cookies.
+Coz is deployed in various applications such as user authentication, authorization, product tracking, user comments, user votes, chain of custody, Internet of things (IoT), password replacement, user login, passwordless login, sessions, bearer tokens, "stateless tokens", and cookies.

-As a timely example the CEO of Reddit (reddit.com/u/spez) [edited people's comments.](https://www.theverge.com/2016/11/23/13739026/reddit-ceo-steve-huffman-edit-comments) Messages signed by Coz prevents tampering by third parties.
+As a timely example the CEO of Reddit, spez, [edited people's comments.](https://www.theverge.com/2016/11/23/13739026/reddit-ceo-steve-huffman-edit-comments) Messages signed by Coz prevents such tampering by third parties.

 ## The Coz Philosophy of Abstraction